cristiandaniele/Software-security-course/README.md

 # Readme

-This repository contains the material and pointers for the fuzzing assignment for the Software Security course at Radboud University.
+This repository contains the material and pointers for the fuzzing assignment for the Software Security course at Radboud University taught by **Erik Poll**.

-It is created by **Erik Poll** who is teaching the course and **Cristian Daniele** and **Seyed Benham Andarzian** who are TAs.
+It is created by **Cristian Daniele** **Erik Poll** who is assisting with the course together with **Seyed Benham Andarzian**.

 The goal is to keep this repo updated through the years, **also with the help of the students**.